The non-Abelian Weyl-Yang-Kaluza-Klein gravity model: The reduction of the source-free Yang's equation

-Here, $J^{\alpha}_{\nu}$ is usual non-zero four current term of Yang-Mills theory, i.e. $J^{\alpha}_{\nu}=\mathcal{D}_{\mu}F^{\alpha\mu}\,_{\nu}$.
-The term $S_{\nu\lambda\sigma}(x,y)$ may be interpreted as the gravitational source like-term of the $4$D matter, and it consists of various combinations of $F$ and $DF$ terms.
-It is no difficult to conjecture that, the equation (\ref{source}) satisfies the cyclic symmetry $S_{[\nu\lambda\sigma]}=0$ and covariant conservation $\mathcal{D}_{\nu}S^{\nu}\,_{\lambda\sigma}=0$ properties as expected from a source term.
-F. \"{O}ktem comments that ``Those identities then reveal that matter is endowed with angular momentum''~\cite{oktem}.
-This result (\ref{rfe1}) very valuable from the physical point of view in case the $4$D matter-spin tensor term is induced from in higher dimensions that matter carrying energy-momentum but not possessing any spin tensor.
-In this sense our approach is formally similar to the KK theories.
+Here, $J^{\alpha}_{\nu}$ is usual non-zero four-current term of Yang$-$Mills theory, i.e. $J^{\alpha}_{\nu}=\mathcal{D}_{\mu}F^{\alpha\mu}\,_{\nu}$.
+The term $S_{\nu\lambda\sigma}(x,y)$ may be interpreted as the gravitational source like-term (gauge current term) of the $4$D matter, and it consists of various combinations of $F$ and $\mathcal{D}F$ terms.
+It is not difficult to conjecture that, the equation (\ref{source}) automatically satisfies the identities (\ref{identities}).
+This result (\ref{rfe1}) is very valuable from the physical point of view in case the $4$D matter-spin tensor term is induced from higher dimensions that matter carrying energy-momentum but not possessing any spin tensor.
+In this sense, our approach is formally similar to the KK theories.
 Besides, we can remark that the first reduced field equation (\ref{rfe1}) governs mainly the gravitational fields, since the $DR$ term have the highest order derivative of the $external$ metric $g_{\mu\nu}(x)$.

-The reduced form of field equations (\ref{fee2}) however give more complicated relations
+The reduced form of field equations (\ref{fee2}), however, give more complicated relations

-The equations (\ref{rfe2}) and (\ref{rfe3}) basically govern the Yang-Mills gauge fields in view of $\mathcal{D}\mathcal{D}\mathcal{F}$, and they include non-minimal $RF$ type couplings as well as the cubic terms $F^{3}$.
-Additionally, we can obtain the covariant derivative of the non-Abelian current $\mathcal{D}_{\mu}J^{\alpha}_{\nu}$ by summing above two equations ((\ref{rfe2}) and (\ref{rfe3})) as well as employing Bianchi identities with following relation
+The equations (\ref{rfe2}) and (\ref{rfe3}) basically govern the Yang$-$Mills gauge fields in view of $\mathcal{D}\mathcal{D}F$, and they include non-minimal direct $RF$-type couplings together with the cubic terms $F^{3}$.
+Additionally, we can obtain the covariant derivative of the non-Abelian currents $\mathcal{D}_{\mu}J^{\alpha}_{\nu}$ by summing two equations ((\ref{rfe2}) and (\ref{rfe3})) above as well as employing Bianchi identities with the following relation